MaxMansfield/meetingsdk-integration-tester/README.md

-# Zoom Meeting SDK for Linux Headless Bot Sample
+# Zoom Meeting SDK for Linux Headless Sample

 This sample demonstrates how you can run the Zoom Meeting SDK for Linux within a Docker container and configure it for a variety of use cases through an intuitive CLI or through a configuration file.